MAlvesCruz/Insight_Project/README.md

 1) Selecting real questions from **quora** in Portuguese for a variety of topics (e.g. Food, Sports, Tourism...);
 2) Ingesting these questions into the code;
-3) Looking at the top 5 most similar questions in the database and manually evaluating whether they belong the same topic.
+3) Looking at the top 5 most similar questions in the database and manually evaluating whether they belong to the same topic as the input question.

-Looking at the most similar question, I found that 70% of them matched the topic of the input question.
-This is a great result given the fact that was no limitation about the topic and they varied from relationship to science.
+Looking at the most similar question (that with the largest cosine similarity value), I found that in 70% of the time, they matched the topic of the input question.
+This is a great result given the fact that there was no limitation about the question's topic (they varied from relationship to science).

-Another important aspect for the validation is to check whether more people could reply to the input question, since sending all questions of a particular topic to the same user is not a desirable action.
+Another important aspect for the validation is to check whether more people could reply to the input question, since sending all questions of a particular topic to the same user(s) is not a desirable action.
 For this reason, I checked how many of the top 5 questions belonged to the same topic as the input question.
 Similarly to the case above, in 70% of the cases, three or more questions in the top 5 belonged to the same topic as the input question.

 ## What is included in this repository